trishume/ddbus/Readme.md

 You can register a delegate into a `MessageRouter` and a main loop in order to handle messages.
 After that you can request a name so that other DBus clients can connect to your program.

-You can return a struct or `Tuple!(args)` to return multiple values (multiple out values in XML) or return a `Variant!DBusAny` to support returning any dynamic value.
+You can return a `Tuple!(args)` to return multiple values (multiple out values in XML) or return a `Variant!DBusAny` to support returning any dynamic value.

 ```d
 import ddbus;